-Country music fans known Martina McBride for her soaring soprano voice and songs of liberation.
+Country music fans know Martina McBride for her soaring soprano voice and songs of liberation.
 McBride's body of work tends to focus on that little-l liberation -- it's not political, but she does focus on those moments when everyday people take the step to live as their true selves.
-The first of McBride's many, many hits, 1991's "The Time Has Come," was the first in the vein.
-Some of McBride's most famous songs include "In My Daughter's Eyes," "I Love You," "I'm Gonna Love You Through It," "Concrete Angel," "God's Will," "Valentine," (with Jim Brickman) "How I Feel," "Reckless," and "Cheap Whiskey."
+The first of McBride's many, many hits as a Nashville superstar, 1991's "The Time Has Come," was the first in the vein.
+Some of McBride's most famous country songs include "In My Daughter's Eyes," "I Love You," "I'm Gonna Love You Through It," "Concrete Angel," "God's Will," "Valentine" (with Jim Brickman), "How I Feel," "Reckless" and "Cheap Whiskey."

 McBride's range (and hit-making prowess) earned her the title the "Celine Dion of Country Music."
-Since 1991, McBride has recorded 13 studio albums, two greatest hits compilations, and the live album Shine.
-She's collaborated with Train on CMT Crossroads.
-Notably, McBride is the owner of four awards for the Country Music Association's "Female Vocalist of the Year" and three of the Academy of Country Music's "Top Female Vocalist" award three times.
+Since 1991, McBride has recorded 13 studio albums, two greatest hits compilations and the live album Shine.
+She's collaborated with Train on CMT Crossroads and worked in the studio with Clint Black and other famous peers.
+Notably, McBride is the owner of four awards for the Country Music Association's "Female Vocalist of the Year" and three of the Academy of Country Music's "Top Female Vocalist" awards.
 She's been nominated for 14 Grammys.

 Scrolling through some of her best music videos, it's easy to see why she's so beloved.